logos-co/nomos-pocs/sz-poc-offsite-2025/zksync/README.md

 - Choose `Eth` as the base currency when prompted.
 - Replace placeholders with your chosen values.

-> ℹ️ For testing without a real GPU prover, use `--prover-mode local`.
+> ℹ️ For testing without a real GPU prover, use `--prover-mode no-proofs`.

 ---